-Read our 6 reasons why you need to start a web hosting business below:
+Read our 6 reasons why you need to know how to start a web hosting business below:

 1. Easy to start

-Starting a web hosting business is relatively easy because the complexities of managing physical servers are handled by the hosting provider, allowing you to focus on marketing your customized plans and services to clients.
-Since the web host has done the hard work, you can do the soft work by providing the needed resources to keep your clients happy.
+Learning how to start a web hosting business is relatively easy because the complexities of managing physical servers are handled by the hosting provider, allowing you to focus on marketing your customized plans and services to clients.
+Since the hosting company has done the hard work, you can do the easier work by providing the needed resources to keep your clients happy.
 All you need to do is choose a hosting provider, sign up and buy a reseller package to start on a small scale and find more clients.

 To market your web hosting business as a reseller, it is important to: